Environmental migration? An overview of the literature: Meta-Analysis

 The purpose of our MA is to summarize the results of collected studies and, at the same time, highlight any possible sources of heterogeneity.
 The analysis is based on four assumptions: (i) our parameter of interest, which we call $\beta$, is the effect of climate change on migration; (ii) most researchers believe that $\beta$ is greater than zero, and this is indeed true; (iii) the sign is not enough for decision-makers; (iv) this has attracted a large literature that has obtained a large number of estimates $\hat{b}$ of $\beta$.
-Each of the 96 selected papers contains one or more equations that estimate the migration effect due to environmental factors.
-In addition to the characteristics specific to migration itself, the estimated impact on migration can also be distinguished according to different features of environmental factors.
+Each of the 96 selected papers contains one or more equations that estimate the migration effect due to environmental factors.\footnote{\ Detailed information on collected coefficients and standard errors are provided in the Supplementary material, Section B.} In addition to the characteristics specific to migration itself, the estimated impact on migration can also be distinguished according to different features of environmental factors.
 Since comparability among studies, and more specifically among estimated $\beta$s, is a crucial issue for the MA, we group all collected estimates and conduct two separate analyses according to the type of environmental phenomenon: gradual or slow-onset events and sudden or fast-onset events.
 To compare the estimates and correctly interpret the synthetic results we need to standardize all collected effect sizes $\beta$ in a common metric.
-In this MA the estimates from separate, but similar studies, are converted in partial correlation coefficients ($pcc$):
+In this MA the estimates from separate, but similar studies, are converted into partial correlation coefficients ($pcc$):

 and its standard error, $se_i$: